ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

-The following  package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

++ [hoardr](https://docs.ropensci.org/hoardr), developed by Scott Chamberlain: Suite of tools for managing cached files, targeting use in other R packages.
+Uses rappdirs for cross-platform paths.
+Provides utilities to manage cache directories, including targeting files by path or by key; cached directories can be compressed and uncompressed easily to save disk space.
+It is available on [CRAN]( https://CRAN.R-project.org/package=hoardr).

 + [phruta](https://docs.ropensci.org/phruta), developed by Cristian Roman Palacios: The phruta R package is designed to simplify the basic phylogenetic pipeline.
 Specifically, all code is run within the same program and data from intermediate steps are saved in independent folders.
-Furthrmore, all code is run within the same environment which increases the reproducibility of your analysis. phruta retrieves gene sequences, combines newly downloaded and local gene sequences, and performs sequence alignments.
+Furthermore, all code is run within the same environment which increases the reproducibility of your analysis. phruta retrieves gene sequences, combines newly downloaded and local gene sequences, and performs sequence alignments.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/458) by Anna Krystalli, Rayna Harris, and Frederick Boehm.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).